It’s the most important living document your organisation will have. Here’s how to get it right.

 Company processes will change as your small business grows.
 You should write your employee handbook as a living document that people can edit and that can adapt over time.

 Without reviewing it regularly, your employee handbook risks quickly going out of date.
-Services like Charlie’s HR Advice can help you with this review process.
-You'll have a dedicated advisor to:
+Services like Charlie’s HR Advice can help you with this review process by:

 This way, you'll always be safe in the knowledge your handbook is up-to-date.